LoyolaChicagoDigitalHumanities/jpatterns/README.md

 For now, I only provide installation instructions for OS X. The Linux setup is similar and is one I have tested but don't have time to document right now.
 Will hopefully get around to it soon.

 1. If you aren't running MacPorts (http://macports.org) or HomeBrew (http://brew.sh), do it now.

-1.
+I am using MacPorts, so I will be using the port command.
+HomeBrew uses brew.
+You'll likely be able to adapt what you see here:

+1. Set up the desired version of Python 2.7 and/or 3.4.
+Abjad supports Python 2.7 but has recently been updated to support 3.4 (only when you have the latest version of Abjad from repository):

+   $ port install python27 py27-virtualenv